 Valet parking was $32 a day.

-he staff at the French Quarter Inn here can handle anything.
+Beyond service, the staff at the French Quarter Inn here can handle anything.
 Joe had some packages he needed shipped home, and it was arranged for him.
 We needed dinner suggestions, and we had a fabulous meal and a flawless reservation.
 Need a map?
 They have it.
 Forget something and they will provide it.
 Everyone goes out of their way to be friendly and helpful.
 I love this hotel and can’t wait to come back.